aleksandrinaskv/starter-hugo-academic/content/authors/admin/_index.md

 # Status emoji
 status:
-  icon: 🌕
+  icon: 🍓

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Postdoctoral Researcher in Health Psychology
+role: Researcher in Health Psychology

 # Organizations/Affiliations to show in About widget
 organizations: